Anti-literacy laws in the United States: Resistance

 Educators and slaves in the South found ways to both circumvent and challenge the law.
 John Berry Meachum, for example, moved his school out of St. Louis, Missouri when that state passed an anti-literacy law in 1847, and re-established it as the Floating Freedom School on a steamship on the Mississippi River, which was beyond the reach of Missouri state law.
 After she was arrested, tried, and served a month in prison for educating free black children in Norfolk, Virginia, Margaret Crittendon Douglas wrote a book on her experiences, which helped draw national attention to the anti-literacy laws.
 Frederick Douglass taught himself to read while he was enslaved.
+A runaway slave ad published in Tuscaloosa, Alabama in 1845 complained, "[Fanny] can read and write, and so forge passes for herself."
+In Tennessee, "Any slave who forged a pass or certificate was to be whipped with not exceeding thirty-nine lashes; any person giving, or causing to be given ... any other instrument of writing intended to aid the slave in escape from his master was to suffer imprisonment for not less than three nor more than ten years."

 Despite the risks, literacy was seen by the enslaved as a means of advancement and liberation, and they secretly learned from and taught one another.
 One historian noted that 20% of the runaway slaves in antebellum Kentucky were able to read, and 10% were able to write.
 Enterprising child slaves would trade items like marbles and oranges to white children in exchange for reading lessons, and adults sometimes learned from other adults, black and white.
 One enslaved man, Lucius Holsey, acquired a library of five books by selling rags: two spelling books, a dictionary, John Milton's Paradise Lost, and the Bible.
 With these five books, he painstakingly taught himself to read by memorizing single words.

-John Hope Franklin says that despite the laws, schools for enslaved Black students existed throughout the South, including in Georgia, the Carolinas, Kentucky, Louisiana, Florida, Louisiana, Tennessee, and Virginia.
+John Hope Franklin says that despite the laws, schools for enslaved Black students existed throughout the South, including in Georgia, the Carolinas, Kentucky, Louisiana, Florida, Tennessee, and Virginia.
 In 1838, Virginia's free black population petitioned the state, as a group, to send their children to school outside of Virginia to bypass its anti-literacy law.
 They were refused.

 In some cases, slaveholders ignored the laws.
 They looked the other way when their children played school and taught their slave playmates how to read and write.
 Some slaveholders saw the economic benefit in having literate slaves who could undertake business transactions and keep accounts.
 Others believed that slaves should be sufficiently literate to read the Bible.

 In Norfolk, Virginia, the anti-literacy law was not abolished until after the Civil War, in 1867, as a result of black residents petitioning the federal government to end it.